malinlarsson/courses/r_programming/1703/Exercises/DataTypes.md

 -   Integer = Numbers that can be represented without fractional component
 -   Numeric = Any number that is not a complex number.
 -   Character = Text

--   Complex = Complex numbers
-In many cases the mode of on entry is determined by the content so if you save the value 5.1 as a variable in R, the variable will by R automatically be recognised as numeric.
+In many cases the mode of on entry is determined by the content so if you save the value 5.1 as a variable in R, the variable will automatically be recognised as numeric.
 If you instead have a text string like "hello world" it will have the mode character.
 Below you will also see examples of how you can specify the mode and not rely on